-- Incredible tough and durable
+- Incredibly tough and durable

-- 5 gallon size is easy to carry, even when full
+- 5-gallon size is easy to carry, even when full

-- Has optional spigot for easy pouring
+- Has an optional spigot for easy pouring

 - Comfortable, retractable handle

-- Tolerant of freezing and high heat
+- Tolerant to freezing and high heat

 - Rectangular shape won’t roll around